junior-devleague/Everything-Animate/README.md

 # Everything Animate
-An Introduction to CSS animations and tranform property
+An Introduction to CSS animations and the transform property

 <h3>Desired Outcome</h3>
 <ul>